-With smartphones seemingly getting larger and larger with each year, you’d be forgiven for forgetting that the smallest smartphones out there can be just as good as the big boys on the block.
+With smartphones seemingly getting larger and larger with each year — the Galaxy Note 9 has a 6.4-inch screen — you’ll be forgiven for forgetting that the smallest smartphones out there can be just as good as the big boys on the block.
 Having a huge screen is great, but sometimes you just want something that you can easily use in one hand — and that’s why we’ve assembled this list of the greatest, smallest smartphones that will steal your heart, but sit comfortably in your palm.

 Google Pixel 2

 Like the Pixel that came before it, the Pixel 2 is the best way to experience Android.
-That’s because it comes from the creator of Android, Google, and as a result, the Pixel’s hardware is closely tailored to complement Android’s every little need.
-And what hardware it is!
-The Pixel 2’s small frame is packed with the latest technological advances, including the raw power of the Snapdragon 835, the new Active Edge system, and quite possibly the best smartphone camera on the planet.
-It’s a little bigger than the first Pixel, but it still sports a 5-inch screen that makes it perfect for use with just the one hand.
+That’s because it comes straight from Google, which owns and manages the Android operating system, and as a result the Pixel’s hardware is closely tailored to complement Android’s every little need.
+The Pixel 2’s small frame is packed with the latest technological advances, including the raw power of the Snapdragon 835, the Active Edge system — where you can squeeze the phone to trigger Google Assistant — and quite possibly the best smartphone camera on the planet.
+It’s a little bigger than the first Pixel, but it still sports a 5-inch screen that makes it perfect for use with just one hand.

 There are downsides.
-There’s no MicroSD card slot again, and the headphone jack seems to have been taken around the back of the barn.
-The lack of an edge-to-edge display also means that the Pixel 2 looks a little dated when compared to the latest phones from Samsung, LG, and Apple — but if you’re looking for a phone that won’t stretch your hand, then the gorgeous and easily reached confines of the 1920 x 1080-pixel AMOLED screen should be right up your alley.
+There’s no MicroSD card slot, and the headphone jack is gone.
+The lack of an edge-to-edge display also means that the Pixel 2 looks a little dated when compared to the latest phones from Samsung, LG, and Apple — but if you’re looking for a phone that won’t stretch your hand, then the gorgeous and easily reached confines of the 1,920 x 1,080-pixel AMOLED screen should be right up your alley.
 The blacks are inky dark, the colors vibrant, and the details are crisp in all the right places.
 Despite the bezels, it’s still a gorgeous device.

 The highlight of this phone is without doubt the camera.
-Google has snubbed the dual-camera trend again, instead rocking with a single 12-megapixel lens with an aperture of f/1.8.
-There’s nothing stunning about these numbers to indicate the incredible performance, and it’s within the camera’s software that we see the magic that Google has wrought.
-Simply put, Google has somehow created software that allows the Pixel 2 to perform the same photography trickery that other manufacturers use two lenses to create.
-This is no half-baked implementation either; we think the Pixel 2 beats most other smartphones, and it’s consistent, too.
-Quite possibly the best smartphone camera around at the moment.
+Google snubbed the dual-camera trend again, instead rocking a single 12-megapixel lens with an aperture of f/1.8.
+There’s nothing stunning about these numbers to indicate the incredible performance, but it’s within the camera’s software that we see the magic that Google has wrought.
+Google has somehow created software that allows the Pixel 2 to perform the same photography trickery that other manufacturers use two lenses to create.
+This is no half-baked implementation: We think the Pixel 2 beats most other smartphones, and it’s consistent, too.

 Getting real for a second, it is expensive.
-Prices start at $649 for 64GB of internal storage, and it costs an extra $100 to upgrade that internal storage to 128GB.
-And remember, since there’s no MicroSD slot, that’s all you’re getting.
-Granted, Pixel owners do get unlimited high-quality photo storage on Google Photos for free, which goes some way to redressing that issue.
-Other issues persist from the first generation of Pixels, including the rubbish battery life.
-Though, like the Pixel, that’s countered by the exceptionally fast charging speed.
-Waterproofing has been added, with an IP67 rating, so you’re protected from some of the elements, though wireless charging is missing again.
-But if those downsides and the dated looks don’t bother you, you like the look of the camera, and you want the best Android performance possible, the Pixel 2 is the smaller screen for you.
+Prices start at $650 for 64GB of internal storage, and it costs an extra $100 to upgrade that internal storage to 128GB.
+Pixel owners do get unlimited high-quality photo storage on Google Photos for free, which goes some way to redressing the lack of a MicroSD card slot.
+Waterproofing has been added, with an IP67 rating so you’re protected from some of the elements, though wireless charging is missing.
+If the dated looks don’t bother you, and you want the best camera around as well as the latest version of Android (Android 9.0 Pie), the Pixel 2 is the smaller screen for you.
 You can find more in our full Pixel 2 review.

 Buy one now from: